Booger-sudo/Kraken-Bot-Lite/README.md

 This is for users who want to get started fast with proven default settings.

 **To purchase:**
-- Email: krakenbotlive@proton.me
+- Email: kraketrade@proton.me
 - Or [Ko-fi / BuyMeACoffee / Gumroad link]

 ---

 ## License

-Kraken Bot Lite is open-source under the MIT License, for personal and educational use.
+KrakeTrade Lite is open-source under the MIT License, for personal and educational use.
 **Commercial use or resale prohibited without permission.**

 ---